-ARLEE.
-I am going to talk not about what you are talking about.
-The Great Chief and at the head of Flathead Lake.
+ARLEE I am going to talk not about what you are talking about.
+The Great Chief don't pity me.
+I am crowded on both sides.
+White men go up and down the reservation with cattle.
+I lose cattle in plenty.
+I want you to get the whites off the land at the head of Flathead Lake.
 I am old.
 I will soon die.
 There are a lot of young ones.
 I would like to have them live happy.
 But they will always be in trouble with white men if they remain so near us.
 It may be true that the railroad would help the Indians, but I would like to get the whites off the Flathead Lake.

 COMMISSIONER.
 Cattle are driven through the reservation because the treaty provided for it.
 White men who steal are bad men.
-There are bad white men and bad Indians.
-White men punish bad white men when they can find them.
+There are bad white men and bad White men punish bad white men when they can find them.
 Fewer cattle will go through the reservation after the building of the railroad, for then many cattle will go through on cars.
 I will report your wishes to the Great Father.
 The